vomdecision/take-home/instructions.md

 5. How functional is the UI for policy design?
 6. Does the Execution Engine run the policy correctly?
 7. Are there serious bugs?
-8. Is the code clear well tested?
+8. Is the code clear and well tested?
 9. Are the solution as a whole and its details well documented, including code comments?
 10. Does the solution meet all non-functional requirements?